-- 1. Review the relevant materials (assignment description, readings, lectures). - 2.
-Search the class discussion board on Piazza (it can take some practice to learn how to refine your searches well) to see if your question has been answered already. - 3.
-Post to the class discussion board on Piazza (by doing #1 and #2 first, you might save yourself asking a question, and you might also then be better able to help others).
-When you post a question on Piazza and it's answered there, that benefits other people who have the same question (if you're shy, you can post anonymously). - 4.
-If you've tried #1-3 and feel like your question hasn't been fully addressed, please email your assigned TA or myself.
-Or attend one of the office hours on Slack. - 5.
-For questions about assignment grading, first ask your TA.
-If that doesn't resolve the issue, then ask me. - 6.
-For questions relating to course policies or administration, email your instructor directly.
+- Review the relevant materials (assignment description, readings, lectures) - Search the class discussion boards on Ed Discussion and Teams to see if your question has been answered already. - Post to the class discussion board on Ed Discussion (by doing #1 and #2 first, you might save yourself asking a question, and you might also then be better able to help others).
+When you post a question on Ed Discussion and it's answered there, that benefits other people who have the same question (if you're shy, you can post anonymously). - If you've tried #1-3 and feel like your question hasn't been fully addressed, please email your assigned ULA or an instructor, or attend one of the office hours in the #general channel of the class Teams page. - For questions about assignment grading, first ask your ULA.
+If that doesn't resolve the issue,then ask an instructor. - For questions relating to course policies, or to request an extension, email the instructor for your section and in advance of the due date.

-You are allowed to post small snippets of non-working code as discussed in the section on Academic Integrity below.
-That also applies to answering other students' questions - please use pseudocode or give hints so the student will have the satisfaction (and learning reinforcement) of figuring out the solution for themselves.
+You are allowed to post small snippets of non-working code, as discussed in the section on Academic Integrity below.
+That also applies to answering other students' questions-please use pseudocode or give hints so the student will have the satisfaction (and learning reinforcement) of figuring out the solution for themselves.
 When you are willing to help others on the discussion board and take pains to not make anyone feel like they asked a dumb question, you are reinforcing both your technical knowledge and your people skills, both of which are highly valued not just here, but out in the real world.